matteo-d-m/brainstim-multimodal/README.md

 This repository contains Python code for the hands-on TMS-EEG preprocessing activity offered as part of the [Brain Stimulation & Multimodal Electrophysiological Recording](https://unitn.coursecatalogue.cineca.it/insegnamenti/2025/50512_653501_96292/2011/50513/10168?annoOrdinamento=2011&coorte=2024) course, taught by prof. Carlo Miniussi and prof. Paolo Belardinelli at the [Master's Degree in Cognitive Science](https://corsi.unitn.it/en/cognitive-science), University of Trento (academic year 2025/2026).

-The repository was created and is maintained by the course tutor [Matteo De Matola](https://webapps.unitn.it/du/en/Persona/PER0247884/Curriculum).

 :arrow_right_hook: **Repository structure**

 ```bash